Microsoft/IntuneDocs.nl-nl/intune/microsoft-intune-service-description.md

 - **Intune with System Center Configuration Manager.** Use the Configuration Manager management console to manage computers and mobile devices in your enterprise.
 This configuration can help you to manage all your organization’s devices through a single console, the Configuration Manager Admin Console.
 Configuration Manager supports large numbers of mobile devices, servers, and computers.
 For more about Configuration Manager, see [Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune](/sccm/mdm/understand/hybrid-mobile-device-management).
 For more help deciding which approach is right for you, see [Choose between Microsoft Intune standalone and hybrid mobile device management with Configuration Manager](/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management).--->

 ## <a name="language-support"></a>Taalondersteuning
-Intune wordt uitgevoerd in Azure Portal, en die portal biedt ondersteuning voor de volgende talen: Chinees (Vereenvoudigd), Chinees (Traditioneel), Duits, Engels, Frans, Hongaars, Italiaans, Japans, Koreaans, Nederlands, Pools, Portugees (Brazilië), Portugees (Portugal), Russisch, Spaans, Tsjechisch, Turks en Zweeds.
+Intune wordt uitgevoerd in Azure Portal, die ondersteuning biedt voor deze talen: Chinees (Vereenvoudigd), Chinees (Traditioneel), Duits, Engels, Frans, Hongaars, Italiaans, Japans, Koreaans, Nederlands, Pools, Portugees (Brazilië), Portugees (Portugal), Russisch, Spaans, Tsjechisch, Turks en Zweeds.

 De Intune-beheerconsole en de interface voor mobiele gebruikers worden ondersteund in de talen Deens, Fins, Grieks, Noors en Roemeens, en in alle talen die worden ondersteund door de Azure-portal.